stephenlauck/chef-services/README.md

 33.33.33.14 build.example.com
 ```

-### Login to each service and authenticate with 'testuser' / 'testuser'
+### Login to each service and authenticate with 'delivery' / 'delivery'

 [http://chef.example.com](http://chef.example.com)